01ritvik/01ritvik.github.io/README.md

-# Data Scientist

 ## Education
 - Masters in Applied Data Analytics | Boston University (_Sep 2023 - Present_)
-- B.Tech. in Computer Science and Engineering| SRM Institute of Science and Technology (_2019 - 2023_)
+- B.Tech. in Computer Science and Engineering | SRM Institute of Science and Technology (_2019 - 2023_)
+  - *Received merit based scholarship*

+### Technical Skills: Python, SQL, R, Excel, Tableau, Apache Spark, Power BI.

 ## Work Experience
 **Graduate Research Assistant @ Boston University (_Jan 2024 - Present_)**
 - Actively contributing to the advancement of research initiatives by conducting thorough literature reviews, collecting, and analyzing data, and assisting in the development of research methodologies related to Artificial Intelligence (AI).
 - Developing user-friendly interfaces, enabling students to interact efficiently with the system and engaging in the identification and integration of emerging technologies to enhance system capabilities.

+**Teaching Assistant @ SRM Institute of Science and Technology (_July 2022 - Dec 2022_)**
+- Empowered 60 plus students to conquer *Data Structures & Algorithms* through engaging instruction, interactive sessions, and personalized support.
+Elevated learning by organizing talks with industry experts and facilitating collaborative study groups, fostering a vibrant learning community.
+- Contributed to improved assessment by developing effective test materials and collaborating on accurate and timely grading.

 **Python Developer Intern @ Enhanced Communications & Technologies PVT.
 LTD. (_March 2021 - May 2021_)**
 - Established a sturdy data warehouse framework, emphasizing **Linux**, **SQL**, and **Python** integration to improve speed and stability.
 This integrated environment allows advanced statistical analysis, creating a foundation for informed, data-driven decision-making processes.